chaijs/chai/docs/data/guide/installation/node.md

 ---
-  title: Installation
+  title: Node
-  weight: 0
+  weight: 5
-  render-file: false
+  template: guide-install
 ---

 Chai is available for both node.js and the browser using any